Venkimut/phpMAILapi/README.md

 - You can refer index.php for sample code to implement the Mailer.php

-## For Use as an API Service please refer */api* with below sample JSON
+## For Use as an API Service please refer */api* and below sample request JSON
 ```
 {
   "selected_api": "sendgrid",